mist64/cbmbus_doc/3 Commodore DOS.md

 The buffer stays allocated as long as the named channel is open.
 The "`B-R`", "`B-W`", "`B-P`", "`U1`" and "`U2`" commands on the command channel take the channel number of the buffer as an argument.

+XXX buffer pointer defaults to 1 when creating and after B-R, and 0 after U1.

+XXX SD2IEC large buffers

 ### Direct Access Commands

 The direct access commands require a direct access buffer to be allocated ("`#`").
 The `U1` and `U2` commands allow reading a block into the buffer and writing the buffer into a block.
 Reading from the channel will read from the buffer and writing to the channel will write to it.
 Both operations will advance the buffer pointer, which can be set to an explicit offset using the "`B-P`" command.